No. 8 Mississippi St cruises past Louisiana-Lafayette 104-36

-STARKVILLE, Miss. — Bre’Amber Scott scored 21 points, Anriel Howard added 16 and No. 8 Mississippi State blew past Louisiana-Lafayette 104-36 on Sunday in the Bulldogs’ final game before Southeastern Conference play.
+“Glad to knock the rust off,” Mississippi State coach Vic Schaefer said.
+“Recess is over, now it’s time to get ready for class and the next two months are two very difficult months if you’re a Southeastern Conference basketball player and so we have to get ready for the road.”

+Mississippi State scored at least 100 points for the sixth time this season, breaking the school record which was set last season.

-Teaira McCowan added 13 points, 11 rebounds and five blocks.
+Teaira McCowan added 13 points, 11 rebounds and five blocks for her 10th double-double of the season.
 Jordan Danberry scored 12 points and Xaria Wiggins had 10.

 The Bulldogs shot 51 percent from the field, including 58 percent in the second half.
 Scott was 7 of 9 from the field, including 5 of 6 from 3-point range.